 3.2.2 Class Diagram

 Class diagrams are used to visualise the class structure of the system.
-A class is defined as a blueprint or set of instructions to build a specific type of object, determining how an object will behave and what the object with contain (Hartman, 2020b)
+A class is defined as a blueprint or set of instructions to build a specific type of object, determining how an object will behave and what the object with contain (Hartman, 2020).
+A class diagram demonstrates this, as well as how the classes relate to each other.